-For many travellers, heading outside Taipei into the north gives them their first taste of how big this little island is.
-It's not just that there are mountains reaching up to 3886m.
-It's that those mountains – and their valleys and meadows – seem near endless, and that around every corner is a new hot-spring village, forest reserve or indigenous hamlet.
+For many travelers, heading outside Taipei into the north gives them their first taste of how big this little island is.
+It's not just that there are mountains reaching up to 13,000 ft (3886m).
+It's that those mountains – and their valleys and meadows – seem near endless, and that around every corner is a rustic hot-spring village, forest reserve or indigenous hamlet.